Horrorcore: Rise in the hip hop genre

-In 1995, an independent horror film called The Fear was released, which included a soundtrack consisting entirely of horrorcore songs, including Insane Clown Posse's biggest radio hit, "Dead Body Man".
-1995 also saw the release of Three 6 Mafia's debut album Mystic Stylez, which touched on heavy drug use, ritualistic sex, mass murder, torture, and Luciferianism.
+In 1995, an independent horror film called The Fear was released with a soundtrack consisting entirely of horrorcore songs, including Insane Clown Posse's biggest radio hit, "Dead Body Man" and a title track ("The Fear (Morty's Theme)") by Esham.
+1995 also saw the release of Three 6 Mafia's debut album, Mystic Stylez, which touched on heavy drug use, ritualistic sex, mass murder, torture, and Luciferianism.
 Bone Thugs-N-Harmony's E. 1999 Eternal, released in the same year, contains tales of the occult throughout, specifically on songs such as "Mr. Ouija 2", "Mo' Murda", "East 1999", and "Da Introduction".
 Tension would soon rise between Bone Thugs and Three 6 over their presumed similarities in style and use of dark imagery.

 In 2009, dark music-themed website Fangoria named Tech N9ne's 2001 album Anghellic as an iconic and influential album to the genre, the artist, and hip-hop as a whole.

-Horrorcore is generally not popular with mainstream audiences, though in some cities, like Detroit, it is the dominant style of hip-hop, with Detroit-based performers such as Insane Clown Posse and Eminem, as well as Brooklyn-based artists like Necro, having been commercially successful throughout the US.
+Horrorcore is generally not popular with mainstream audiences, though in some cities, like Detroit, it is the dominant style of hip-hop, with Detroit-based performers such as Insane Clown Posse and Eminem, as well as Twiztid, having been commercially successful throughout the US.
 Horrorcore has thrived in Internet culture.
-Every Halloween since 2003, horrorcore artists worldwide have gotten together online and release a free compilation titled Devilz Nite.
+Every Halloween since 2003, horrorcore artists worldwide have gotten together online and released a free compilation titled Devilz Nite.
 According to the January 2004 BBC documentary Underground USA, the subgenre "has a massive following across the US" and "is spreading to Europe".
 Rolling Stone in 2007 referred to it as a short-lived trend that generated "more shlock than shock".

 Present-day horrorcore

 In 2019, experimental trio clipping. released There Existed an Addiction to Blood, described as a "transmutation of horrorcore".

-In 2020, horrorcore found a small revival around the UK drill scene with acts such as Block 6, No Remorse, Official TS, and TeeZandos.
+GORE STREET (AKA: BODIES ON GORE STREET) is a more recent horrorcore collective, being formed in 2023, that mixes scream rap with violent imagery and horrorcore.
+Notable members are Craig Scissorhands, rejectedreyna, and YAUX.
+However, they disbanded in July 2025.